As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 dream job

-a micro short (with cinematic aspirations)
+a micro short

-Trevor shot the footage in an hour.
+The footage was shot in an hour.

 I wrote the monologue in about as much time.